 Questions & Answers about the Affordable Care Act

-On this page, we will post answers to questions about options for health care coverage available under the Affordable Care Act (sometimes called Obamacare), and the Healthy Michigan Act for Medicaid expansion -- and the other ways the U-M Health System is adapting to this new era in health care and assisting patients and community members in doing so.
+On this page, we will post answers to questions about options for health care coverage available under the Affordable Care Act (sometimes called Obamacare), and the Healthy Michigan Plan for Medicaid expansion -- and the other ways Michigan Medicine is adapting to this new era in health care and assisting patients and community members in doing so.

-Q: Which private insurance and Medicaid expansion plans does UMHS accept for care this year?
+Q: Which ACA private insurance and Medicaid expansion plans does Michigan Medicine accept for care this year?

-A: A list of the individual Marketplace private plans that we accept in 2016 is here.
+A: A list of the individual and small business Marketplace private plans that we accept in 2019 is here.
 Keep in mind that even if we are not participating in a particular plan, our advanced care may still be available under other plans if they give authorization.

 Q: Can I get enrollment help from anyone at U-M?